To Coastal Grandma's House We Go

 Over the Atlantic welks and through the sea stars to Coastal Grandma's house, we go!
 When the beach is out of reach, let some polished seashells intentionally peppered throughout your apartment supply the Hampton's mansion vibes.

 Never underestimate the power of a good linen napkin.
-Not only are these dining cloths functionally fancy, they're also reusable and therefore kinder to the environment.
+Not only are these dining cloths functionally fancy but they're also reusable and, therefore, kinder to the environment.
 Cut down on your single-use napkin consumption while also flexing your Coastal Grandma entertaining skills the next time you have guests on for supper.
 Hot tip: Linen napkins can double as coffee table placemats for your croque monsieur (ahem, grilled cheese with ham) dinner.

 Advertisement